joshcol9232/nea-12ColcloughJ/Write-Up/Analysis.md

 My program would be useful for teachers, as they have to keep documents on student’s grades, and any other student details secure.
 Since this is my use case, I will have to thoroughly test the security and practicality of my program to make sure teachers want to use it, and trust the program with these files.
 Also, I will add an optional mobile app that the user can download, which lets them connect to the program via Bluetooth to unlock the vault.
 This is would be useful if you are a teacher, as if you leave the room with your phone in your pocket, and it is connected to the vault, if you have forgotten to lock the vault then a student might try to browse through it while you are gone, but with the app, as soon as you disconnect the Bluetooth connection it locks the vault, so if you forgot to close it then it closes itself.

+The Bluetooth app should also be able to receive files from the PC app, so that the user can download files that are in the vault onto their mobile device.
+This would be useful for teachers that do not take their PC home (e.g not a laptop), so they can upload the files from the computer, to their phone so that they can edit the file at home or on the move (with another mobile app).

 The program needs to work on both Windows, Linux and MacOS, as then teachers/users have more flexibility with what operating systems they can use it on, so they can easily go from machine to machine and carry their vault with them (on a USB stick for example), and they know that they can reliably use the program on most machines.

 The user experience has to be pretty good.
 Good design practice will have to be used when making the GUI (e.g not putting the delete button next to the decrypt button), as I want my program to be easy to use by a wide range of people, so that even people who are not so good with computers can easily use the program.